On the front and the back, well, the outside and the inside.

 You know, everybody likes him in a debate.

-All right, so we finally found something, at least with you that matters more than debate performance.
+All right, so we finally found something, at least with you, that matters more than debate performance.

 Yeah.

-He he's really coming after Mitt from the left.
+If he's going to start to go after Mitt, he's really coming after Mitt from the left.

-Well, see that now that is interesting, um Sandra.
+Well, see, now that is interesting.

-That that would be an interesting line of attack.
+Sandra, that would be an interesting line of attack.

 A better question for Perry and Newt to ask would be something like what you just said.